billstclair/zapmeme/state-machines.md

 ## Keys

-The `persistenceKeys` are used as `LocalStorage` keys.
+The `pK` (short for `persistenceKeys`) are used as `LocalStorage` keys.
 Singular key names refer to a single key/value pair.
 Plural key names get a subkey added to store multiple objects of that type.

 ```
-persistenceKeys =
+pK =
     { model = "model"
     , meme = "meme"
     , shownimageurl = "shownimageurl"